 If you want to make sure you’re getting the best deal and not overspending, using these free money apps can help you build up your savings and get some pretty sweet freebies in no time.

-- Here’s an epic list of 100+ more easy ways to save money
+- Epic list of100+ more easy ways to save money

-- And here are the top money-saving things I wish I knew in college.
+- Top money-saving things I wish I knew in college

 What are your favorite apps for saving money?